my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - … kan gå *utover* … → to affect negatively; to harm;

 - *Noen mener dessuten at …* → Some people also believe that …
-- Noen mener at alle voksne bør jobbe og bidra, mens andre mener at <span style='color:#00CC66'>det ikke kan gjelde generelt</span>.
+- Noen mener at alle voksne bør jobbe og bidra, mens andre mener at <span class="env-green">det ikke kan gjelde generelt</span>.
   → Some believe that all adults should work and contribute, while others think that it cannot apply generally.

 - *Det er motsatt av hva … ønsker.* → This is the opposite of what … wants.